Melinysh/melinysh.github.io/_posts/2015-07-27-wwdc-2015-experience.md

 ## About The Scholarship
 The [WWDC Student Scholarship](https://developer.apple.com/wwdc/scholarships/) has been a program for many years, but in different forms.
 I heard from one developer that he attended WWDC 2006 on a scholarship given to him only because WWDC didn't sell out so Apple gave away extra tickets.
 Another developer told me that he had to write an essay about himself a couple of years ago.

-The WWDC Student Scholarship may seem a bit misleading to some because it is not money for school, but rather a paid WWDC conference ticket.
+The WWDC Student Scholarship may seem a bit misleading to some because it is not money for school, but rather a paid WWDC ticket.
 These tickets cost $1599 USD and aren't easy to come by.
 In recent years, as WWDC sold out so quickly, Apple moved to a lottery style system for allowing the purchase of tickets.
 Winning the scholarship guaranteed that you will have a conference ticket for free.

 I wanted to apply for the WWDC 2013 scholarship, but I didn't have confidence in programming skills so I passed on it.
 In 2014, I felt why not at least try?
 I looked up the [WWDC Scholarship Guidelines and Terms](https://developer.apple.com/wwdc/scholarships/Scholarship-Guidelines-and-Terms.pdf) and started.
 Over the past two years, the guidelines haven't changed much.
 They basically outlined the following requirements for the application: